CC Logo A Public Service of USC

 Then at 7:45, the Mystery in History gives your brain a little workout.
 It might be about a composer, a film premiere, or even a quirky national celebration (yes, Pineapple Upside Down Cake Day is real).
 Whether you guess correctly or not, you’ll walk away having learned something new.

 And on Fridays just after 8, we ease into the weekend with Screen Time.
-It’s a chance to explore music from movies, TV, and video games—paired with classical works that inspired them or compliment them.
-With summer movie season around the corner, there’s plenty to look forward to.
+It’s a chance to explore music from movies, TV, and video games—paired with classical works that inspired them or complement them.
+With the summer movie season around the corner, there’s plenty to look forward to.

 Funny enough, we didn’t plan for all those features to start with the letter “M”… but it feels like a happy coincidence.